Novels

 About Me: My mom named me Carlos — I had no part in the selection of this name, much like I had no part in choosing my hair color, or in getting evicted from a plush room and board situation in the womb and having to be part of this quite random blip of time in the larger scope of the infinite universe.

-My fiancée Chloe is a nurse, my best friend Edwin is a security guard, and I’m an aide at a psychiatric hospital.
+My fiancée Chloe, best friend Edwin, and I work at a psychiatric hospital.
 And, to be honest, I like it more “in there” than “out here.”
 Psych patients are more honest; they gave up on pretending to have it all figured out, unlike us who wander around on the outside, clapping cymbals together like obedient chimps for money or whatever we do.

 Okay, here’s some drama: When the love of Edwin’s life, Breana, has a breakdown after her parents are deported, Chloe and I move into their house to take care of each other.